Richard Kane: Menorca and Gibraltar

 In the summer of 1712, Queen Anne signed orders for the Duke of Argyll to proceed to the Spanish island of Menorca as its Governor.
 Menorca had been captured by the British in 1708 and under the terms of the peace treaty then being negotiated, the island would remain in British hands.
 Argyll remained titular governor for the next three years, but the work was really for Richard Kane, the lieutenant governor.
 He arrived 10 November 1712 and remained on the island, apart from a few absences, until his death twenty four years later.

 In Menorca, against the interference of the Roman Catholic Church and always short of funds, Kane reformed the legal system, drew up a new constitution, built a road connecting the old Spanish capital, Ciudadela, with Mahón, the new capital, and improved trade by making Mahon a free port.
 He introduced new agricultural methods and imported new varieties of cereal, new breeds of cattle and drought-resistant clover to feed them.

-In 1720–1721, he was appointed Lieutenant Governor of Gibraltar when it was threatened by Spain and, in 1725, George I ordered Kane to Gibraltar again to strengthen the defences and ward off Spanish invaders.
+In 1720–1721, he was appointed to take command of the garrison in Gibraltar when it was threatened by Spain and, in 1725, George I ordered Kane to Gibraltar again to strengthen the defences and ward off Spanish invaders.
 This he did, at the same time recommending a civil government for "the Rock".
-George I rewarded him in 1725 for his work by giving him the colonelcy of a regiment (later the 9th Regiment of Foot).
+George I rewarded him in 1725 for his work by giving him the colonelcy of his own regiment.
 Kane returned to Menorca in February 1727, just before the Spanish launched an unsuccessful siege on Gibraltar.

 He was formally appointed Governor of Menorca in 1733 and given the rank of brigadier general in 1735.
 He was not knighted.
-Richard Kane died in Mahon on 31 December 1736 after almost twenty five years of devoted service on the island.
+Richard Kane died in Mahon on 19 December 1736 after almost twenty five years of devoted service on the island.
 He was buried in the chapel of St. Philip's Castle which was later bombed by the Spanish.
 A bust by J. M. Ruysback with a Latin inscription listing his many achievements is in Westminster Abbey.
 Although an excellent soldier, Kane is best remembered as a colonial administrator devoted to the people in his care.